-DNV GL runs a Joint Industry Project to analyse alleviating cyclone and earthquake challenges for wind farms
+DNV runs a Joint Industry Project to analyse alleviating cyclone and earthquake challenges for wind farms

 Who is participating?

-22 important industry stakeholders + DNV GL joined the project including
+22 important industry stakeholders + DNV joined the project including

 Outlook and results